 What’s more, a truly effective plan also would have provided a lifetime’s worth of support for her eldest son Clarence, who has special needs and will likely need financial support for the rest of his life.
 Most importantly, it would have done so without disqualifying Clarence for vital governmental support, which is essential for those with special needs.
 If you have a loved one with special needs, contact a Personal Family Lawyer® to learn more about the unique strategies involved with estate planning for those with special needs.

-Next week, in part two of this series, we’ll discuss how Aretha’s poor planning created an enormous tax bill for her loved ones, and how the late singer could have avoided that liability, along with all of the other problems her heirs are currently facing, using proactive estate planning.
+In part two of this series, we’ll discuss how Aretha’s poor planning created an enormous tax bill for her loved ones, and how the late singer could have avoided that liability, along with all of the other problems her heirs are currently facing, using proactive estate planning.